Quantum encryption with certified deletion: Introduction

 \subsection{Related Work}

-To the best of our knowledge, the first use of a quantum encoding to certify that a ciphertext is completely ``returned'' was developed by Unruh~\cite{Unr14} in the context of \emph{revocable timed-release encryption}: in this case, the revocation process is fully quantum.
+To the best of our knowledge, the first use of a quantum encoding to certify that a ciphertext is completely ``returned'' was developed by Unruh~\cite{Unr14} in the context of \emph{revocable timed-release encryption}\footnote{Revocable timed-release encryption can be equivalently thought of as a revocable time-lock puzzle\cite{RSW96}, which does not satisfy standard cryptographic security (since the plaintexts are recoverable, by design, in polynomial time).
+In contrast, here we achieve a semantic-security-type security definition.}: in this case, the revocation process is fully quantum.
 Our main security definition (\cref{def:cds}) is closely related to the security definitions from this work.
 On the technical side, our work differs significantly since~\cite{Unr14} uses techniques related to CSS codes and quantum random oracles, whereas we use privacy amplification and uncertainty relations.
 Our work also considers the concept of ``revocation'' outside the context of timed-release encryption, and it is also a conceptual and technical improvement since it shows that a proof of deletion can be classical.
 Fu and Miller~\cite{FM18} gave the first evidence that quantum information could be used to prove \emph{deletion} of information and that this could be verified using classical interaction only: they showed that, via a two-party nonlocality game (involving classical interaction), Alice can become convinced that Bob has \emph{deleted} a single-bit ciphertext (in the sense that the deleted state is unreadable even if Bob were to learn the decryption key).
 Their results are cast in the device-independent setting (meaning that security holds against arbitrarily malicious quantum devices).
 Further related work (that is independent from ours) by Coiteux-Roy and Wolf~\cite{CW19} touches on the question of provable deletion using quantum encodings.
 However, their work is not concerned with encryption schemes, and therefore does not consider leaking of the key.
 By contrast, we are explicitly concerned with what it would mean to delete a quantum ciphertext.
 We note, however, that there are similarities between our scheme and the proposed scheme in~\cite{CW19}, namely the use of conjugate coding, with the message encoded in one basis and the conjugate basis, to prove deletion.